diogoaurelio/schedoscopeWiki/(S)FTP-Export.md

 - `filePrefix`: the filename prefix of the resulting files being copied.
 The default is the view's Hive database and table name concatenated using `-`
 - `delimiter`: in case the view's data is to be exported in CSV format, this specifies the CSV delimiter to use.
 The default is `\t`
 - `keyFile`: the location of the private SSH key file when SFTP transport with key-based authentication is used.
 Defaults to `~/.ssh/id_rsa`
-- `fileType`: specifies the export format, either `FileOutputType.csv` or `FileOutputType.json`
+- `fileType`: specifies the export format, either `FileOutputType.csv` or `FileOutputType.json`.
+Default is `csv`
 - `numReducers`: the number of reducers to use during the export.
-This defines the parallelism of the export, i.e., how many chunk files to generate for the view export.
-Defaults to the config setting `schedoscope.export.ftp.numberOfReducers` (i.e., 10)
+This defines the parallelism of the export, i.e., how many chunk files are generated for the view export and how many (S)FTP connections to the server will be opened.
+Defaults to the config setting `schedoscope.export.ftp.numberOfReducers` (i.e., 2)
-- `passiveMode`: specifies whether to use FTP passive mode or not, defaults to `true`
+- `passiveMode`: specifies whether to use FTP passive mode or not.
+Defaults to `true`
 - `userIsRoot`: specifies whether the FTP root directory after login is the user directory (`true`) or `/`(`false`).
 Default is `true`
 - `cleanHdfsDir`: clean up the temporary HDFS dir used during export.
 Default is `true`
 - `exportSalt`: optional salt to use when anonymizing fields during export.
 Defaults to `schedoscope.export.salt` in the configuration